-Fine dust badge/ environmental badge issue
+Fine dust sticker / environmental badge issue

 For areas with poor air quality, there are air pollution control plans.
 Air pollution control plans contain measures to improve air quality.
 Environmental zones are a possible measure of such air pollution control plans.
 Environmental zones reduce particulate matter and nitrogen dioxide pollution.
 Vehicles with high pollutant emissions are not allowed to drive in environmental zones.

-To receive an environmental badge, your vehicle must meet the criteria of pollutant groups 2, 3 or 4.
+In order to receive an environmental badge, your vehicle must meet the criteria of pollutant groups 2, 3 or 4.

 Responsible for the content

-Lower Saxony Ministry of Economy, Labour, Transport and Digitisation
+Lower Saxony Ministry of Economic Affairs, Labour, Transport and Digitalisation

 Last update or date of publication